Using tile flooring patterns to create stunning floors.

 I’ve been considering tile patterns for the back splash and flooring in our kitchen and bathrooms when we can afford to remodel them – but I never considered ceramic or stone tile on the floor in patterns.
 The tile flooring patterns I’ve looked at are so numerous it would be extremely difficult to choose.

-Although the house we live in is old and sound, we have a list of must-dos when we can afford to do them.
-It is an extensive list as the tasks are rapidly out-pacing our budget, but they include refacing the fireplace, ceramic or stone tile in the kitchen and bathrooms, fix or replace the deck, fix or replace the front porch, repair a retaining wall, and resurface the driveway, and finally repaint the interior and exterior of the house – and these are the must-dos because of condition problems.
+Although the house we live in is old and sound, we have a list of renovation and remodeling must-dos when we can afford to do them.
+It is an extensive list as the tasks are rapidly out-pacing our budget, but they include refacing the fireplace, ceramic or stone tile in the kitchen and bathrooms, fix or replace the deck, fix or replace the front porch, repair a retaining wall, resurface the driveway, and finally repaint the interior and exterior of the house – and these are the must-dos because of condition problems.

 Although I have the ceramic or stone tile on the must-do list for our kitchen and bathroom floors, this is only because one of the bathrooms has condition problems, but if we do one, we will do all.